-Other general annual compliance would typically cover filing of tax returns with the Taxation Authority and renewal of Oman Chamber of Commerce and Industry memberships and licenses.
+Other general annual compliance would typically cover filing of tax returns with the Taxation Authority, renewal of Oman Chamber of Commerce and Industry memberships, commercial registration certificates and licenses.

 23. Is there a requirement for annual meetings of shareholders, or other stakeholders, to be held?
 If so, what matters need to be considered and approved at the annual shareholder meeting?